Johnny Rep: Trivia

 Rep is included in the "Classic Netherlands" team in the football video game Pro Evolution Soccer 6 under the name of "Rak".

-Rep is the namesake of the Irish indie pop band Jonny Rep. He also has a song in his honour, written by French rock band Mickey 3D, who hail from Saint Etienne.
+Rep is the namesake of the Irish indie pop band Jonny Rep.

+He also has a song named in his honour, written by French rock band Mickey 3D, who hail from Saint Etienne.
+In 2024, Wilfred Genee released the single Johnny Rep, an adaptation of the single Johnny Däpp by Austrian DJ Lorenz Büffel.